ROLE: Marketing Officer

 - Lead on online listings for the festival

-- Liaise with BSL Consultant and d/Deaf advisor on reaching d/Deaf audiences
+- Liaise with BSL Consultant and deaf advisor on reaching Deaf and Hard of Hearing audiences

-- Assist with promoting the wider work of the organisation, and raising the profile of Drunken Chorus and the festival
+- Assist with promoting the wider work of the organisation – particularly recruiting participants for our DISCO DISCO workshop programme, as well as raising the profile of Drunken Chorus and the festival.

 EXPERIENCE / ATTRIBUTES